A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 Students as co-creators

-- Project-based learning centered on OBAN.
+- Project-based learning centred on OBAN.

-- Continuous back-and-forth with the OXXYMORE team.
+- Iterative work with the OXXYMORE team.

-- Progressive integration of teachers’ needs.
+- Gradual integration of teachers’ needs.

-- Co-design of accessibility options.
+- Co-design of accessibility features.

 - Thinking through an inclusive economic model.

-One shared project, different angles
+One project, different perspectives

 OBAN Academy – towards a structured teaching tool

-Clear sequences for teachers
+Clear lesson blueprints for teachers

-- 45-minute sequences with objectives, flow and assessment ideas;
+- 45-minute sequences with clear structures;

 Built from real cases

-- Live observation of sessions.
+- Observation of real sessions.

 - Interviews with teaching teams.

-- Iterative versions of the teacher kit.
+- Iterative refinement of the teaching kit.

-- Mention (with consent) in our communications.
+- Featuring them (with consent) in our communication.

-- Detailed feedback on observed impact with learners.
+- Detailed feedback reports on observed impact.

 Designing from real needs

-- Test workshops in real-world conditions.
+- Test workshops in real settings.

 One universe, different audiences